readerr/GettingAndCleaningData_course_project/CODEBOOK.md

 1944               1777               1906               1722               1406               1544
 ```
   - 3.4 Appropriately labels the data set with descriptive variable names.
-    - 3.4.1 Create format_names which uses gsub to change abbreviations in variables to actual labels
+    - 3.4.1 Create format_names which uses gsub to change abbreviations in variables to actual labels.
+    **I removed the brackets and spelled out time and frequency.
+I kept the camel case as I found the all lower case very difficult to read.
+I also preserved the dashes as it makes it much easier to use tab for quick selection of variables.**

     ``` r
 format_names <- function(variable) {